meceware/meceware.com/docs/fullpage-for-elementor.md

 `http://yoursite.com/#secondPage`
 (which is the URL you will see once you access to that section manually) Notice the last part of the URL ends in `#secondPage`, if FullPage Anchor option for that section is set to `secondPage`.

-*Note: FullPage Anchor should NOT be the same with any anchor ID on the page.*
+*Note: FullPage Anchor should be a unique ID and should NOT be the same with any anchor ID on the page.*

 #### Navigation Tooltip